gabrielchuv/SE7/Portfolio/UXDesign.md

 ## Design Process

 ### First User Persona
+We defined our boarder stakeholders to include university students and young professionals around the age of 18-30yrs.
+The reason they are our main stakeholders is due to the lifestyle of a young professional and university student.
+An assumption is that students under the age of 18 at school are less likely to be cooking their own meals and doing shopping.
+However, university students especially live a very busy and stressful lifestyle which may lead to them wasting more food.
+Students may be likely to buy items at discounted prices/special offers which are close to expiry dates.
+Hence, their chance of wasting food is higher as items are closer to expiry dates.
+Also, students may get take-away which may be wasted or cause other items they bought to go off.
+This is the main reason this makes them stakeholders.
+Young professionals are likely to be busy and learning to cook and manage time.
+Hence their chance of food wastage is also high.
+With time management, it may lead to quicker meals being made which don’t use all ingredients, takeaway, which could again lead to food wastage.

-With the aim of having a user-centred design process from the start, we created a hypothethical target user persona.
+With our broader stakeholder defined, we created a hypothethical target user persona.
 Max is mainly characterized by caring about the environment and wanting to take action outside and inside his life to create a more sustainable world.
 Further details can be seen below:

 ![User Persona 1](Images/UXDesign/User_persona_1.png)